christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 Objects are printed in *italics*.

-Camelback is used for objects.
+Camelback (e.g. CamelBack) is used for object names.

-- Object Classes
+- Columns

-Object classes are in `typewriter text`.
+Columns are printed in *italics*

 - Packages